 B.2 Total Participants Served: The count of the total number of unique participants (new and current) who were participants for at least one day during the relevant reporting period.
 A participant is any individual who is determined eligible to participate in the grant program and receives a service funded by the grant.
 Individuals who receive only a determination of eligibility to participate in the program but do not begin receiving services are NOT considered participants.

 B.3 New Participants Served: The total number of unique participants who, following a determination of eligibility, began receiving their first grant-funded service during the applicable quarterly reporting period.
-Participants should only be included once, even if they enroll in multiple training programs.
+Participants should only be included once, even if they enroll in multiple services and/or training programs.

-FIGURE 5: QPR Form 1205-0507 Section B.1 – B.3

 3.3 – PARTICIPANT SUMMARY